 - Assess if you need a life cover.
 You may not need life insurance during retirement.

-- Keep track of your investments: If the policy holder had kept track of growth in investment corpus, he would have realized that something is wrong quite early.
+- Keep track of your investments: If the policyholder had kept track of growth in investment corpus, he would have realized that something was wrong quite early.

 - Do not fall for fancy product names.
 Do not fall for emotional sale pitches.
 Make a rational and objective decision.

 - Seek professional advice, if required.
 When it comes to financial products, it seems everybody is an expert.
 Nobody holds back in offering unsolicited advice when it comes to investments.
-Seek advice from a qualified person (say a SEBI Registered Investment Advisor).
+Seek professional advice from a SEBI Registered Investment Advisor.
 You might have to pay a fee.
 However, the cost of purchasing a poor financial product is much higher than the fee that you pay to an advisor.